Thomas Kwasi Tieku

 IAD 2012, No. 15, 68 pages, 978-0-9802223-5-7, 0-9802223-5-4, $12 paperback

-To order this title, please send an e-mail to firstname.lastname@example.org, or write to the Institute for African Development, 190 Uris Hall, Ithaca NY 14853.
-Please include title, quantity being ordered, and shipping and billing addresses of ordering department.
+To order this title, please send an e-mail to firstname.lastname@example.org, or mail order form to the Institute for African Development, 190 Uris Hall, Ithaca NY 14853.